Optimal Algorithms for Latent Bandits with Cluster Structure: LATTICE ALGORITHM FOR

-{\em Justification of Assumption~\ref{assum:matrix}.} Note that the assumption is similar to the assumptions required by standard low-rank matrix completion methods \cite{candes2009exact,bhojanapalli2014universal}.
-Intuitively, these assumptions are necessary to obtain small regret because to get small regret we require an arm pull for $i$-th user to provide good information for $j$-th user.
+{\em Justification of Assumption~\ref{assum:matrix}.} Assumption \ref{assum:matrix} is similar to the assumptions required by standard low-rank matrix completion methods \citep{candes2009exact,bhojanapalli2014universal}.
+The main purpose of it is to guarantee that the sub-matrices of the reward matrix $\fl{P}$ estimated in Line 4 in Algorithm \ref{algo:phased_elim} are incoherent and have low condition numbers - conditions necessary to invoke standard low rank matrix completion guarantees (Lemma \ref{lem:min_acc}) for the respective sub-matrices.
+Intuitively, the incoherence condition seems important to obtain small regret because to get small regret we require an arm pull of $i$-th user to provide good information for $j$-th user.
 That is, the matrix $\fl{X}$ should have information "well-spread" out instead of information being concentrated in a few entries or in a few directions only.
 To see this, consider an extreme example (when these assumptions are not satisfied) when $\fl{X}=[\fl{I}_{\s{C}\times \s{C}} \; \f{0}]$.
 In that case, most of the arms will give no information when pulled; all the arms need to be sampled for all users to get a good estimate of the reward matrix.
 Further exploration into necessity of Assumption~\ref{assum:matrix} is left for future work.

 \begin{assumption} We will assume that $\tau,\s{C}=O(1)$ and does not scale with the number of rounds $\s{T}$. \end{assumption} Note that the above assumption is just for simplicity of exposition.
 Our algorithm is indeed polynomial in $\s{C}$ and $\tau$, so we can incorporate more general $\tau$ and $\s{C}$.
 But for simplicity, we ignore these factors by assuming them to be constants.